AdamWittmann/portfolio_ml/README.md

 👉 To run the FULL pipeline (PostgreSQL + ingestion + CSV generation):

 Jump to Full Pipeline With PostgreSQL

+🧭 Guided tour for grading
+- Open the notebooks in `notebooks/` to review the experiments.
+- Inspect `models/` for the exported estimator files used in the app.
+- Launch the Streamlit app (UI-only setup) to verify predictions load from the saved model and cached data.

 🎨 UI-Only Setup (No Database Required)